Williams Field: Operation

-The skiway is typically in operation from November through the end of February.
+The skiway is typically in operation from November through the end of February (Antarctic summer).
 The other McMurdo Station airfield is nearby Phoenix Airfield.

 The Williams Field snow runway is known locally as "Willy's Field".
 The airfield is a groomed snow surface that can support ski-equipped aircraft landings only.
 A cluster of facilities for flight operations, referred to as "Willy Town", includes several rows of containers for workers and a galley.
 Willy Field Tavern, a bar at the airfield, closed in 1994.

 Air Traffic Control services are provided by Williams Tower / Approach (Willie Tower), and by McMurdo Center (Mac Center) when the tower is closed.
 The McMurdo Weather Office provides weather forecasting for Williams Field while onsite Controllers and Weather Observers provide hourly and special weather observations.

 Aviation fuel at Williams Field is pumped in a 16 km (10 mi) flexible pipe from McMurdo Station.
 Fuel is stored in up to 12 tanks.
 The fuel tanks, like other structures at the airfield, are mounted on skis or runners for portability.
 Generator and heating fuel is delivered to the station by fuel trucks from McMurdo Station, with fuels stored at the individual structures.

 The extraordinary conditions encountered at Williams Field include the fact that the airfield is in a continuous slow slide towards the sea.
 Seaward movement of the floating McMurdo Ice Shelf upon which the airfield is constructed has forced Williams Field to be relocated three times since its original construction.
 Workers last moved the airfield during the 1984–85 season.
 Subsequently, personnel housed at Williams lived in buildings constructed on sleds to facilitate relocation.
 In the past, up to 450 people were housed at the airfield, according to the National Science Foundation.
 In 1994 the National Science Foundation constructed two dorm buildings at McMurdo Station.
 Transport to Williams Field uses various vehicles including Foremost Delta II and Ford E-350 vans.